pantsudev/krkrz_ecosystem_guide/README.md

 in the wild is about 20%.
 If you need to modify a precompiled TJS script (other than string replacement,
 which can be done with [ScnEditorGUI](https://github.com/marcussacana/KrKrZSceneManager)) and the decompiler fails, generally you're SOL.
 Thankfully, however, most TJS that ships with games is actually open source and can be found online.
-- **KAG**: The visual novel/adventure game system that takes care of basic UI and UX, layered rendering and game state
-machinery for the game developer's convenience.
+- **KAG**: The visual novel/adventure game system that takes care of basic UI and UX, layered rendering and game state machinery for the game developer's convenience.
 KAG is written entirely in TJS, and is itself a processor for KS (KAG Script) files.
 KAG Script is a simple tag-based language, and a whole game can be written in KS alone.
-Often, however, developers will use
-additional systems for ease of rapid development on top of KAG, which relegates the KS scripts to mostly serve the configuration/UI
+Often, however, developers will use additional systems for ease development on top of KAG, which relegates the KS scripts to mostly serve the configuration/UI base role.
-base role.
-One such example is the SCN scene format and parser by M2 Co.
-Ltd.
+One such example is the commercial SCN scene format and parser by [M2 Co.
+Ltd.](https://www.mtwo.co.jp/)
 - **KS**: KAG Script file format.
 Very simple text-based script that uses a tag system and rudimentary assignment and comparison operators to create interactivity.
 Usually a game's menu, config and staff roll at least are written in KS.
 However older and smaller VNs, especially, can also be written entirely in KS.
-- **AMV**: A custom video file format which features an alpha channel, implemented by the freeware plugin AlphaMovie.dll.
+- **AMV**: A custom video file format which features an alpha channel, implemented by plugin AlphaMovie.dll.
 - **SCN**: TLDW
 - **PSB**: TLDW
 - **TLG**: